 Occasionally, it is better for a bad decision to be made, than for no decision to be made at all.

-Any decision will drive activity forward, while stalled decision making results in weeks and months of inactivity as people look for the perfect resolution to the problem.
+Any decision will drive activity forward.
+However, stalled decision making results in long periods of inactivity as people look for the perfect solution.
 Showing directive leadership in this case is likely to break the deadlock and get things moving.

 Directive leadership can be a useful leadership style when used at the right time.
 As a default style it may not be great for team morale, but in many situations it is often required.
 Collaboration and inclusiveness is nice, but sometimes directive leadership is faster.